-Problems with the Green Deal: You can complain to the Green Deal Ombudsman or call on 01925 530 263.
+Problems with the Green Deal: You can complain to the Green Deal Ombudsman or call on 0330 440 1624.

 The Ombudsman has the power to investigate complaints and decide whether to take action.
 It can require energy companies to remove charges, or provide a service.
-They can force providers to give an apologies or explain, and, if appropriate, give up to £25,000 compensation.
+They can force providers to give an apology or explain, and, if appropriate, give up to £25,000 compensation.

 If you accept the Ombudsman's decision, it's binding on you and the company.
 If you don't accept it, you're free to pursue other redress, for example, through the courts.

 Problems with energy companies: You can report the energy company to its regulator, Ofgem.
-It builds cases against energy companies, and fines them for large-scale mis-selling or unfair relationships.
+It builds cases against energy companies, and fines them for large-scale mis-selling or unfair practices.
 If you have a specific complaint, it's best to go to the Green Deal Ombudsman above.

 Problems with your Green Deal finance contract: If your complaint directly regards the Consumer Credit Act, rather than a company's conduct, you need to seek help from the Financial Ombudsman Service or call it on 0800 023 4567.

 However, if your complaint is regarding how your repayments are being taken, for example, you should go to the Green Deal Ombudsman.

 Home improvements are a big step.
 First ensure you're on the cheapest energy tariff and do the energy-saving basics

 Paying for home improvements is a big commitment so make sure you're maxing your savings before you shell out.